ProjectAlita/integration-template/docs/INTEGRATION_GUIDE.md

 4. **Monitoring**: Implement logging and health checks
 5. **Scaling**: Consider stateless design for horizontal scaling

 This guide provides a comprehensive foundation for creating ELITEA/Pylon integration plugins.
-Use the Slidev implementation as a reference and adapt the patterns to your specific tool requirements.
+Use this template implementation as a reference and adapt the patterns to your specific tool requirements.